_ _ _ _ _ _ ___ ___

 This page explains how to install Arch Linux on a USB flash drive.
 The end result is a persistent installation identical to that on a normal hard drive along with several performance optimizations aimed at running Linux on removable flash media.
 It is compatible with both BIOS and UEFI booting modes.

-The only packages explicitly installed besides linux, linux-firmware, and base are: efibootmgr, grub, iwd, polkit, sudo, and vim
+The only packages explicitly installed are linux, linux-firmware, base, efibootmgr, grub, iwd, polkit, sudo, and vim.
+Basic services are handled by systemd.

 Install Base System